ubc-stat-grad/ubc-stat-grad.github.io/reading-groups.markdown

 Each week, we hold a 1-hour discussion which is led by a rotating presenter.
 The presenter can choose the format, although whiteboard is preferred.
 The goal is for the reading group to be a low pressure and informal environment for all of us to learn.
-This last year we have been doing a review of recent (2019&ndash;2021) work on variational methods.
+This last year, we have been doing a review of linearly convergent stochastic optimization methods.
+Previously, we discussed recent (2019&ndash;2021) work on variational methods.

 ## Symmetry, invariance, probability and machine learning reading group